Canon 2000D vs Olympus E-520

 One feature that differentiates the E-520 and the 2000D is in-body image stabilization (IBIS).
-The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the 2000D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the 2000D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The 2000D writes its imaging data to SDXC cards, while the E-520 uses Compact Flash or xD Picture cards.
 The E-520 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 2000D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 2000D and Olympus E-520 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 2000D offers wifi support, while the E-520 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.